Patient education: Hypothyroidism (underactive thyroid) (Beyond the Basics)

 Thyroid problems are more common in women, increase with age, and are more common in whites and Mexican Americans than in blacks.

 General symptoms — Thyroid hormone normally stimulates the metabolism, and most of the symptoms of hypothyroidism reflect slowing of metabolic processes.
-General symptoms may include fatigue, sluggishness, weight gain, and intolerance of cold temperatures.
+General symptoms may include fatigue, sluggishness, slight weight gain, and intolerance of cold temperatures.

 Skin — Hypothyroidism can decrease sweating.
 The skin may become dry and thick.
 The hair may become coarse or thin, eyebrows may disappear, and nails may become brittle.

 Eyes — Hypothyroidism can lead to mild swelling around the eyes.
 People who develop hypothyroidism after treatment for Graves' disease may retain some of the eye symptoms of Graves' disease, including protrusion of the eyes, the appearance of staring, and impaired movement of the eyes.
-(See "Patient information: Hyperthyroidism (overactive thyroid) (Beyond the Basics)".)
+(See "Patient education: Hyperthyroidism (overactive thyroid) (Beyond the Basics)".)

 Cardiovascular system — Hypothyroidism slows the heart rate and weakens the heart's contractions, decreasing its overall function.
 Related symptoms may include fatigue and shortness of breath with exercise.
 These symptoms may be more severe in people who also have heart disease.
 In addition, hypothyroidism can cause mild high blood pressure and raise blood levels of cholesterol.

 Respiratory system — Hypothyroidism weakens the respiratory muscles and decreases lung function.
 Symptoms can include fatigue, shortness of breath with exercise, and decreased ability to exercise.
 Hypothyroidism can also lead to swelling of the tongue, hoarse voice, and sleep apnea.
 Sleep apnea is a condition in which there is intermittent blockage of the airway while sleeping, causing fitful sleep and daytime sleepiness.
-(See "Patient information: Sleep apnea in adults (Beyond the Basics)".)
+(See "Patient education: Sleep apnea in adults (Beyond the Basics)".)

 Myxedema coma — In people with severe hypothyroidism, trauma, infection, exposure to the cold, and certain medications can rarely trigger a life-threatening condition called myxedema coma, which causes a loss of consciousness and hypothermia (low body temperature).